valkey-io/valkey-doc/topics/cluster-spec.md

 while single-key operations are always available.

 Valkey Cluster now supports multiple databases, similar to standalone mode.
-The `SELECT` command can be used to switch databases.

 ## Client and Server roles in the Valkey cluster protocol